bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 - [x] Insert Delete GetRandom O(1) (Medium)
 > Implement the `RandomizedSet` class with `O(1) insert, remove, getRandom` (average).

-- Keep an array with elements `self.nums` and a dictionary with their positions in the array `self.idxs`.
+- Keep an array with elements `self.nums` and a dictionary with their positions in the array `self.idxs = {num: arr_idx}`.
 When removing, replace removed element with the last element from the array (and update the dictionary accordingly).

 ---
 - [x] Shuffle an Array (Medium)